 So yeah, to be honest I felt like I was doing the right thing being vegetarian.
 Although I’m happy I made that step, since eventually it led me to become vegan, at the same time it’s just very interesting to look back and see all the things I overlooked.

 Most vegetarians, including me at that time, do not really think about how much their decision makes sense.
 For some people it’s about just not liking the taste of meat… Others think it’s healthier and although it can definitely be this way, eating a lot of dairy and eggs because you eat less meat will definitely not make you healthier.
 Then there are others like me who go vegetarian because of the environment and I think that is a great thing, but as I showed in this post, cutting out meat alone, does not necessarily reduce your ecological footprint as long as you stay blind for other polluting factors.
-Lastly we have ethical vegetarians and I think if these people did a bit more research they would see how hypocritical it is to not eat meat because you don’t want animals to be killed, yet eating dairy, eggs and other animal products, industries that take the lifes of so many animals and is often very cruel.
+Lastly we have ethical vegetarians and I think if these people did a bit more research they would see how hypocritical it is to not eat meat because you don’t want animals to be killed, yet eating dairy, eggs and other animal products, industries that take the lifes of so many animals and are often very cruel.

 If I could go back in time, I would educate myself more on how exactly my diet is better for the environment, I think I would have quickly found out that eating any type of animal product is not really justifiable as an environmentalist.